idelsink/aignostics-python-sdk/CLI_REFERENCE.md

 * `--project DIRECTORY`: Path to QuPath project directory.
 * `--image TEXT`: Path to image.
 Must be part of QuPath project
+* `--script FILE`: Path to QuPath script to run on launch.
+Must be part of QuPath project.
 * `--help`: Show this message and exit.

 ### `aignostics qupath info`